 Update on South Canterbury services during COVID-19

-New Zealand is now at Alert Level 1.
-This means a return to "business as usual" for Environment Canterbury services, buildings and staff.
+As of 22 September 2020, most of New Zealand is at Alert Level 1 (with the exception of Auckland, which remains at Alert Level 2).
+This means a return to "business as usual" for all Environment Canterbury services, buildings and staff.

 For public transport information and queries, go to metroinfo.co.nz.